CsesiChris/eHealthHospital/README.md

-# eHealthWallet
+# eHealthHospital

-eHealth wallet for FH St.Pölten
+Receiver of FHIR ressources from eHealth wallet

+Study project for Master programme of Digital Healthcare

+St. Pölten University of Applied Sciences